IABTechLab/uid2docs/api/v2/endpoints/post-token-refresh.md

 No encryption is required for token refresh requests.

 >IMPORTANT: You must decrypt responses using your secret.
-For details and Python script examples, see [Generating Encrypted Requests and Decrypting Responses](../encryption-decryption.md).
+For details and Python script examples, see [Encrypting Requests and Decrypting Responses](../encryption-decryption.md).

 ### Path Parameters